AcidePoulain/dcjam2023-boilerplate/docs/getting-started.md

 ## Prior to the game jam start
 ### Install Godot (latest, with C# support)
 #### On Linux
 Use your package manager if you can.
-If you can't get version 4.0.1 with C# support, you can go to [the official download page](https://godotengine.org/download/) and pick a standalone version.
+If you can't get version 4.0.1 with C# support from your official repositories, you can go to [the official download page](https://godotengine.org/download/) and pick a standalone version.

 There is also an [rpm](https://src.fedoraproject.org/rpms/godot) available for fedora, but I do not know if C# support is included.